-A complaint can be made by or, with consent, on behalf of a patient (i.e. as a representative); a former patient, who is receiving or has received treatment by the TH CIC; or someone who may be affected by any decision, act or omission of the practice.
+A complaint can be made by or, with consent, on behalf of a patient (i.e. as a representative); a former patient, who is receiving or has received treatment by THCIC or someone who may be affected by any decision, act or omission of the organisation.
 A Representative may also be